simplesmiler/rares/packages/rares-docs/docs/guide.md

 };
 ```

-This feature is experimental, and needs to be enabled with a flag:
+This feature is optional, and needs to be enabled with a flag:

 ```js
 // rares.config.js